EnyuY/BN5212-final-VLMR/README.md

 Testing outputs saved to `save/<dataset>/<version>/<test_mode>/`

-## Citation
+## Acknowledgments

-This work leverages codebases from llm-rg4, R2GenGPT and CheXbert.
+This implementation is based on and adapted from the following works:

+### LLM-RG4
 ```bibtex
 @misc{wang2024llmrg4flexiblefactualradiology,
       title={LLM-RG4: Flexible and Factual Radiology Report Generation across Diverse Input Contexts},